 All users of the University Eventbrite account should use a standard template in brand colours.

 Event title: Give your event an appealing title, and avoid including the date in the title.
 If you do, the date is duplicated when it pulls through to the website and other platforms.

-Event copy: It needs to be clear whether your event is open to the public, open to students only, or whether alumni are welcome.
+Event copy/description: It needs to be clear whether your event is open to the public, open to students only, or whether alumni are welcome.
 If the event is open to an external audience, explain in your copy how they will gain entry to the building.
 Avoid unexplained acronyms and only refer to the University as London Metropolitan University or London Met (avoiding LMU, LondonMet or other variations on the name).

 Forthcoming events created in the University Eventbrite account can be pulled through to the University website as long as they are not set to private.